corda/corda-docs-portal/content/en/docs/corda-os/4.8/tut-two-party-flow.md

 ## Outcome

-The following code shows how the updated part of the IOUFlow file should look like after applying all the changes described later in this document:
+The following code shows how the updated part of IOUFlow file should look like after applying all the changes described later in this document:

 {{< tabs name="tabs-2" >}}
 {{% tab name="kotlin" %}}